Sometimes They Come Back (film): Production notes

 The original short story, "Sometimes They Come Back", is set in Stratford High School in Stratford, Connecticut.
 The film adaptation was filmed in Kansas City, Kansas, and Liberty, Missouri.

 The car used by the greasers was a 1955 Chevrolet One-Fifty.

 The film is based on a short story by Stephen King that was first published in the March 1974 issue of Cavalier, and later collected in King's 1978 collection Night Shift.

 The steam locomotive used in the film was Southern Pacific 5021 using Norfolk and Western 1218's whistle.

+The train tunnel scenes were filmed in Rocheport, Missouri, on the former Missouri-Kansas-Texas Railroad.
+The tunnel is now part of the Katy Trail.

 Reception

-The film received an approval rating of 67% on review aggregator Rotten Tomatoes based on twelve reviews, its consensus reads: "Tim Matheson's gripping performance and a strong mood make Sometimes They Come Back an effective, if not wholly revelatory, Stephen King adaptation".
+The film received an approval rating of 45% on review aggregator Rotten Tomatoes based on 29 reviews, its consensus reads: "Doling out a few eerie moments bolstered by gruesome effects and Tim Matheson's gripping performance, Sometimes They Come Back squanders its chilling premise through drawn-out pacing and uneven tension that ultimately drain its intended dread."

 Ray Loynd of the Los Angeles Times called it "a tight, moody work".
 TV Guide rated it a two out of five stars and wrote that "the solid cast can't lift the material above the routine".